- Rank: 13

 A set of ratio charts to assess the market tolerance for risk.
 Stocks do best when these charts are climbing, and 50-day EMA crossovers in either direction indicate changes in bias.

-The 5-10-20 is one of the original momentum-based timers.
+One of the original momentum-based timers.
 Bias changes occur at full crossovers of the 5-, 10-, and 20-day EMAs.
-It%27s useful in the intermediate time frame, and tends to filter out noise in favor of the primary trend.
-The 5-10-20 is less useful in choppy, sideways markets.
+It%27s useful in the intermediate time frame, and tends to filter out noise in favor of the primary trend, less so in choppy, sideways markets.

-The TOF Ratio helps visualize sentiment among options traders.
-Call buying helps create climbing lines above, a condition generally positive for stocks.
+Dividing the NASDAQ by the Total Put/Call Ratio helps visualize sentiment among options traders.
+Call buying creates climbing lines above, a condition generally positive for stocks.
 EMA crossovers indicate shifts in bias.
 First created by long-time board poster Richard McRanie [The Old Fool (TOF)].
 I%27ve been a big fan of this indicator ever since.
 Thanks, TOF.

-The McClellan tracks market breadth.
-Using it as a market timer moves you in and out of the market quicker than either the 5-10-20 (chart 3) or the Summation Index (chart 22).
-Useful for scalping quick rallies and avoiding short-term pullbacks.
-Sensitive indicator prone to head fakes in either direction, especially in sideways, trendless markets.
+Using the McClellan Indicator as a market timer moves you in and out of the market quicker than either the 5-10-20 (chart 3) or the Summation Index (chart 22).
+Useful for scalping quick rallies and avoiding short-term pullbacks. $NAMO is a sensitive indicator prone to head fakes in either direction, especially in sideways, trendless markets.

 The daily VIX, annotated with market events.

 Helps visualize the flight-to-safety trade.
-These are contrarian charts that weaken during rallies, and improve during weakness.
-Useful in gauging the conviction of rallies and pullbacks, and crossovers of the 50-day EMAs indicate changes in bias.
+These are contrarian charts that weaken during rallies and improve during market weakness.
+Useful in gauging the conviction of rallies and pullbacks.
+Crossovers of the 50-day EMAs indicate changes in bias.